 B.C. has the toughest drinking and driving laws in Canada.
 If you’re caught driving impaired, you could face these penalties:

 You may also have to pay a Driver Risk Premium, on top of your insurance.

 If you crash while driving impaired, you're likely in breach of your insurance policy.
 That means you could be personally responsible for 100 per cent of the costs if you damage someone else's property or injure them.

 Getting home safe is a shared responsibility.
 Take your turn being the designated driver – your friends and family will thank you.
 If no one is able to be a designated driver, there are still plenty of options for you to get home.
-Leave your car overnight and consider taking a taxi, transit, or calling a friend.
+Leave your car overnight and consider taking a taxi, transit, using a ride-hailing service, or calling a friend.

 When you drink and drive, you not only risk your life but those of others on the road.
 With so many options to get home safely, there is no excuse to drive while impaired.